Myrad-Labs/MYRAD-MINIAPP/readme.md

 # MYRAD Mini App — Contribute & Earn

-MYRAD is a Farcaster Mini App where users can connect their crypto wallet, give opinions on different platforms, and earn rewards for participation.
+MYRAD is a Farcaster Mini App that lets users connect their crypto wallets, share opinions about different platforms, and receive rewards for participating.

 ---

 ## 🚀 Features

-- Connect wallet
+- **Connect Wallet**
+  Users can link their crypto wallet instantly.

+- **Automatic Provider Display**
-- Providers appear after wallet is connected
+  Platform providers appear once the wallet is connected.

+- **Clickable Platform Actions**
-- Clickable actions for platforms (Swiggy, Zomato, Amazon, Flipkart, Myntra)
+  Quick actions for popular platforms such as **Swiggy, Zomato, Amazon, Flipkart, Myntra**.

+- **Dual Compatibility**
-- Designed for both Farcaster Mini App viewer and normal browser
+  Fully optimized for both **Farcaster Mini App viewer** and **regular web browsers**.

+---